khotta/color_echo/README.md

 #### CE.ch_tx(text_attribute)
 Change the text attribute to the your specified decoration.
  - Alias -> tx
- - Parameter attribute -> symbol or array of them
+ - Parameter text_attribute -> symbol or array of them
  - Return -> self

 * symbol list of text attribute: